marcel303/bullet3-framework/README.md

 #  Readme

+This repository contains the [Framework](https://github.com/marcel303/framework) integration for the [Bullet3](https://github.com/bulletphysics/bullet3) library.
+Bullet is a real-time physicsical simulation and collision detection library.
+It's used in robotics, games, and other creative ventures.

+This repository contains,

+- `chibi` files to make available the `bullet3` libraries,
+- Framework implementations for Bullet's `app`, `render`, `debug draw` and `GUI helper` interfaces,
+- Bullet's example browser, ported over to Framework.

 ## Getting up and running

 In summary,

 - Clone this repository.
 - Clone a stable `bullet3` release,
-- Clone the 'framework' repository. 'framework' is a library for creative coding, and includes the graphics API we depend on and the project file generator we will use.
+- Clone the `framework` repository. `framework` is a library for creative coding, and includes the graphics API we depend on and the project file generator we will use.
 - Create a 'chibi root' file, and let it point to both the 'framework' repository and this repository.
 - Generate the project file.